Mistreatment of Crew Members: Skirting the Law

 Miami Maritime Attorney John H. (Jack) Hickey Demands the Truth from Cruise Lines

 Miami and Fort Lauderdale maritime attorney John H. (Jack) Hickey has decades of experience working for and against cruise lines.
-He knows admiralty and maritime law inside and out, and he knows the duties and obligations cruise lines have when it comes to their crewmembers.
+He knows admiralty and maritime law inside and out, and he knows the duties and obligations cruise lines and vessel owners have when it comes to their crewmembers.

 Contact the Hickey Law Firm, P.A. by calling (855) 375-3727 today for a free, no obligation consultation if you were a crewmember on a cruise ship and you were injured in a cruise ship accident or a cruise ship assault.

 Seaman's Protection Act (46 U.S.C. §2114):

 This Act applies to US Flag vessels and to vessels owned by a US citizen or by an entity whose controlling interest is owned by a US citizen.
 This includes many yachts.
 Even though the yacht is titled in the name of a Cayman, British Virgin Island, Marshal Island, or other "offshore" entity, if that "offshore" entity is owned by a US entity or citizen, the Act applies to the yacht and its practices.